brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.md

 ## Fishery-Independent Data

-No fishery-independent data sources that are commonly incorporated in West Coast groundfish assessments (as required by the data moderate Terms of Reference) had adequate sample size of quillback rockfish off the California coast to include abundance indices for this assessment.
+No fishery-independent data sources that are commonly incorporated in West Coast groundfish assessments (as required by the data moderate Terms of Reference) had adequate sample sizes of quillback rockfish off the California coast to include abundance indices for this assessment.
 The WCGBTS, the Hook and Line survey, and the Triennial survey collect data off the California coast on rockfish biology and abundance.
 There were no more than ten positive tows of quillback rockfish in any one year coastwide in the WCGBTS, and typically fewer than five.
 Similarly there were no more than five positive tows of quillback rockfish in any one year coastwide for the Triennial survey.
 No quillback rockfish were captured in the Hook and Line survey.
 Given that indices of abundance were not calculated due to small sample sizes, length composition data from the WCGBTS (n = 26) and Triennial Survey (n = 1) off California were not included in the model.
 Biological data from the WCGBTS survey was used in external calculations of biological parameters, including growth and weight-at-length relationships.
 No ages or weights for quillback rockfish were available from the Triennial survey.

 <!--chapter:end:21s-.Rmd-->